 HHS Coverage Example Calculator and Related Information

-Additionally, the insurer must include a notice in the policy and any other written materials, including enrollment materials, that the policy being issued for the student health insurance plan does not meet all of the ACA requirements.
-The final regulations simplify the requirement in the proposed regulations and added a provision requiring a statement that the student may be eligible for coverage under a parent’s plan.
+Additionally, the insurer was required to include a notice in the policy and any other written materials, including enrollment materials, that the policy being issued for the student health insurance plan does not meet all of the ACA requirements.
+The final regulations simplified the requirement and added a provision requiring a statement that the student may be eligible for coverage under a parent's plan.
 This notice is required to be prominently displayed in clear, conspicuous, 14-point bold type.
-The model language for this notice is:
+The model language for this notice was:

 A19.
 Yes.
 However, the reporting obligation falls on the insurers providing student health insurance plan coverage.
 The insurers must make annual reports to HHS and enrollees regarding coverage benefits which improve the quality care.